yanivefraim/yoshi/README.md

 ##### `wix.no-server-transpile`

-In case you don't want to transpile your server (node) code, and you still need `.babelrc`/`tsconfig`, you can add `no-server-transpile` flag to skip server transpiling.
+In case you don't want to transpile your server (node) code, and you still need `.babelrc`/`tsconfig`, you can add `noServerTranspile` flag to skip server transpiling.